vittseva/vs_site/content/about.md

 > #### Lawyer & Consultant - Corporate Laws & Business Services
 >
-> Ashish is a **Lawyer and Company Secretary** with 25+ years of experience in **Corporate Litigations, Business Restructuring, Mergers, Amalgamations, Demergers, and Corporate & Allied Laws**.
+> Ashish is a Lawyer and Company Secretary with 25+ years of experience in Corporate Litigations, Business Restructuring, Mergers, Amalgamations, Demergers, and Corporate & Allied Laws.
 >
-> Holding qualifications in **B. Com., FCS, LLB & MBA**, Ashish brings extensive corporate expertise across **Telecom, Manufacturing, Real Estate, Infrastructure, and Hospitality industries**.
+> Holding qualifications in B. Com., FCS, LLB & MBA, Ashish brings extensive corporate expertise across Telecom, Manufacturing, Real Estate, Infrastructure, and Hospitality industries.
 >
-> Currently practicing as an **Advocate in the Hon’ble Delhi High Court**, he specializes in **Civil Law, Corporate Law, and FEMA**.
-His key focus is **succession planning** and spreading awareness about **succession laws**, helping individuals and businesses secure their financial legacy.
+> Currently practicing as an Advocate in the Hon’ble Delhi High Court, he specializes in Civil Law, Corporate Law, and FEMA.
+His key focus is succession planning and spreading awareness about succession laws, helping individuals and businesses secure their financial legacy.

 ------